backyardbiomech/newjekylltest/Labs/Thermoregulation/Thermoregulation_notebook.md

 &nbsp;
 &nbsp;
 &nbsp;
 2. How much thinner does the boundary layer get under conditions of forced convection?
 Calculate it as above but for the `forced convection` treatment.
-Explain in your own words what happened to the mouse when you fan it using the “wind chill” terminology popular with TV weatherpersons throughout the nation.
+Explain in your own words what happened to the mouse when you fan it; use the “wind chill” type terminology popular with TV weatherpersons throughout the nation.
 Would forced convection have such a strong effect on the mouse’s temperature if the mouse were surrounded by an airtight insulating layer?
 &nbsp;
 &nbsp;
 &nbsp;